pkoli437/segmentation-app/README.md

 `docker run --gpus all -p 5001:5001 ghcr.io/pkoli437/segmentation-app/flask-segmentation-app:latest`    (for github container)

 Test the API using same curl for Docker

-`curl -X POST -F "file=@path/to/your/image.jpg" http://localhost:5001/segment --output segmented_output.png`
+`curl -X POST -F "file=@path/to/your/image.jpg" http://localhost:5001/segment --output segmented_output.png` (Curl command to send requests and interact with API)